 Meat Thickness | 1/4 inch |

-Pro tip: Let your schnitzel rest on a wire rack after frying to maintain its crispy texture and prevent sogginess.
+Pro tip: Let your dish rest on a wire rack after frying to maintain its crispy texture and prevent sogginess.

 Popular Schnitzel Variations